-Introduction to Evidence-Based Practice

-Introduction to best practices in the acquisition, analysis, synthesis, and potential application of research in the discipline of exercise science.
-Specific emphasis on the application of research-based evidence for applied problem solving in exercise science.
-Prerequisites: EXS101 and (ENG101 or ENG107), or permission of Instructor.
+Introduction to Evidence-Based Practice Introduction to best practices in the acquisition, analysis, synthesis, and potential application of research in the discipline of exercise science.
+Specific emphasis on the application of researchbased evidence for applied problem solving in exercise science.
+Prerequisites: A grade of C or better in [(RDG100, or RDG100LL, or RDG111, or RDG112, or RDG113 or satisfactory District reading placement) and (MAT090, or MAT091, or MAT092, or satisfactory District math placement) and (ENG101 or ENG107)] or permission of Instructor.
+EXS101 recommended.